CruGlobal/terraform-provider-semaphoreui/docs/resources/project_environment.md

 page_title: "semaphoreui_project_environment Resource - semaphoreui"
 subcategory: ""
 description: |-
-  Provides a SemaphoreUI Project Environment resource.
-  A project environment provides a list of extra and environment variables that can be used in a project's templates.'
+  The project environment (variable group) resource allows you to manage a list of extra and environment variables that can be used in a project's templates.
 ---

 # semaphoreui_project_environment (Resource)

-Provides a SemaphoreUI Project Environment resource.

-A project environment provides a list of extra and environment variables that can be used in a project's templates.'
+The project environment (variable group) resource allows you to manage a list of extra and environment variables that can be used in a project's templates.

 ## Example Usage